 - Hiss noise and Squeel – the sound produced when two tape rolls move mechanically against each other, which pitch you can modify.
 These particular noises are sometimes common for house music, but you can use them across the board – keep in mind that they are independent of any input signal play, i.e., you can hear them constantly.

-- Harm, a bit crushing effect that works perfectly for drums.
+- Harm is a bit crushing effect that works perfectly for drums.

 The denise Bad Tape plugin supports Windows 7 and up 64-bit VST, VST3, and AAX formats.
 For Mac OSX 10.7 and up, the plugin supports 64-bit VST, VST3, AU, and AAX formats.